Details of the COMPASS Writing Section

 These type of questions test you on the correct usage of constructs like "which" and "whether".

-These questions of the COMPASS writing test judge you on the correct use of present, past or future tense.
+These questions of COMPASS judge you on the correct use of present, past or future tense.
 The thing to remember in such questions is to follow the tense of the passage, and not treat each sentence as distinct from the other.

 Terms and Conditions